Hermann Görner: Goerner The Mighty

 Görner's life is documented in a 1951 book by Ed Müller, Goerner The Mighty.

 Later years

-A hand injury from a fall in 1929 somewhat curtailed his career in favour of training rather than lifting, but Görner continued to lift until World War II.
-After the war he was for a time held in a Soviet-run P.O.W camp, but settled later in a village near Hanover with his beloved wife Elsie, who died in 1949.
-Hermann was regularly visited by admirers at his small apartment and, despite the setbacks of losing his wife and war wounds, lived to the age of 65 before passing away in 1956.
+A hand injury from a fall in 1929 shifted his career in favour of training rather than lifting, but Görner continued to lift until World War II.
+After the war he was for a time held in a Soviet administered POW camp, but settled later in a village near Hanover with his wife Elsie, who died in 1949.
+Hermann was regularly visited by admirers at his small apartment and, despite the setbacks of losing his wife and war wounds, lived to the age of 65 before dying in 1956.